Measuring Online Behavior Change with Observational Studies: a Review

 Our review is timely for two main reasons.
 The first concerns the growing societal importance of online-mediated behavior change.
-A growing consensus has developed within the scientific community that addressing some of the most defining challenges of the 21st century such as climate change~\cite{watts20212020}, mass migrations~\cite{berchin2017climate}, and health crises~\cite{ronnerstrand2015trust}, necessitates grassroots, large-scale behavioral change~\cite{van2009averting,otto2020social}.
-Planetary-scale online media could be used to expedite collective behavioral transitions, but enabling such processes requires developing a systematic understanding of the degree to which behavioral change can be computationally inferred and the methods to do so.
+A growing consensus has developed within the scientific community that addressing some of the most defining challenges of the 21st century, such as climate change~\cite{watts20212020}, mass migrations~\cite{berchin2017climate}, and health crises~\cite{ronnerstrand2015trust}, necessitates grassroots, large-scale behavior change~\cite{van2009averting,otto2020social}.
+Planetary-scale online media could be used to expedite collective behavioral transitions; however, this potential raises important ethical considerations related to surveillance, data privacy, platform regulation, and the protection of human rights.
+Responsible research in this area must carefully balance the benefits of enabling behavior change with the risks of misuse, ensuring transparency and respect for individual autonomy.
 The latter is about an apparently narrowing window of opportunity for this stream of scientific exploration.
-With major social media platforms limiting data access for research, it is crucial to evaluate whether such policy changes jeopardize behavioral change research and to identify viable future alternatives.
+With major social media platforms limiting data access for research, it is crucial to evaluate whether such policy changes jeopardize behavior change research and to identify viable future alternatives.

-We reviewed a total of 148 relevant articles published between 2000 and 2023 (Figure~\ref{fig:years_numbers}, no articles retrieved between 2000 and 2010), which we retrieved using a thorough literature survey that we detail in \S\ref{sec:methods}.
+We reviewed a total of 148 relevant articles published between 2000 and 2023 (\Cref{fig:years_numbers}, no articles retrieved between 2000 and 2010), which we retrieved using a thorough literature survey that we detail in \S\ref{sec:methods}.
 Our findings reveal a significant bias in the existing literature, with the majority of studies concentrating on sentiment shifts as the primary form of behavior change.
 Most studies rely on online platforms that have been subject to increasingly rigorous API restrictions.
-Furthermore, the empirical studies we examined seldom incorporate theoretical frameworks.
-This situation calls for innovative solutions, including: \emph{i)} the creation of large-scale public behavioral data from a broader range of sources, \emph{ii)} the development of more comprehensive methodologies capable of encapsulating a wider array of human behavioral types, and \emph{iii)} a more systematic incorporation of pertinent theory into computational behavioral studies.
+Furthermore, the empirical studies we examine seldom incorporate theoretical frameworks of behavior change from social and psychological sciences.
+This situation calls for innovative solutions, including: \emph{i)} the creation of ethically governed, privacy-conscious infrastructures that provide researchers with access to behavioral data, subject to appropriate safeguards and approvals, \emph{ii)} the development of more comprehensive methodologies capable of encapsulating a wider array of human behavior types, and \emph{iii)} a more systematic incorporation of pertinent socio-psychological theory into computational behavior studies.